top of page

 Fertilization & Weed Control

 Treating the lawn will help keep your lawn looking nice and staying healthy.
 By controlling the weeds, you eliminate the risk of weeds spreading and taking over the lawn.
-Fertilizing will help grow full and stronger grass that can handle the summer weather and prevent funguses from growing.
+Fertilizing will help grow full and stronger grass that can handle the summer weather and prevent fungi from growing.

 How Should My Weeds Be Treated This Month?